nikkos/Identicon/README.md

 # Identicon

 The example from the [Udemy course](https://www.udemy.com/the-complete-elixir-and-phoenix-bootcamp-and-tutorial/learn/v4/content).
-Generate a identicon from a given name.
+Generate an identicon from a given name.

 ## How to generate an identicon